Split level house with long driveway.

 If you're looking to buy or build a house, chances are you might have a particular architectural style on your mind.
 One type of house style that’s making a comeback might intrigue home buyers seeking a classic look to their home: the split-level house.

-This article will describe what makes a split-level house what it is, and the pros and cons of this architectural style.
+This article details what a split-level house is and the pros and cons of this architectural style.

 What Is A Split-Level House?

-A split-level house, also referred to as a tri-level house, is different from a traditional home layout because it has multiple floors that are connected by short flights of stairs.
+A split-level house, also referred to as a tri-level house, is different from a traditional home layout because it has at least three floors that are connected by short flights of stairs.

 Common features of split-level homes are low-pitched roofs, integrated garages, large living areas, multiple attics with space for storage, double-hung windows with a large picture window and the use of minimal decorations and natural materials.